 • If the teaching service years are not fulfilled within eight years of graduating or leaving the qualifying program, the grant is converted into a Federal Direct Unsubsidized loan with interest, and must be repaid in full.

 • Teachers are responsible for gaining employment within these parameters by themselves.
-No formal assistance is provided by Manhattan College.
+No formal assistance is provided by Manhattan University.

 • It is a conditional, non-need based grant for eligible students studying to begin a teaching career in a “high-need” field.
 It is not a loan.